 The SCAT2 is designed for the use of medical and health professionals.
 Preseason baseline testing with the SCAT2 can be helpful for interpreting post-injury test scores.
-Words in Italics throughout the SCAT2 are the instructions given to the athlete by the tester.
+Words in Italics throughout the SCAT2 are the instructions given to the

-This tool may be freely copied for distribuion to individuals, teams, groups and organizations.
+This tool may be freely copied for distribtion to individuals. teams, groups and organizations.